Axway/amplify-central/content/en/docs/manage_service_registry/service_management.md

 * The general Tags & Attributes tab displays the tags and attributes properties for the general API service.
 * The general Assets tab displays the assets that contain this API service, the state of the assets, and when they were last modified.
 * The general Products tab displays the products that contain this API service, the state and status of the products, and when they were last modified.
 * The Versions tab displays version information for the specific service.
 Every version of the service is displayed by Service Revision name, specification type, and created/updated date, making it easy to view all versions of an API service.
-This tab also displays the number of endpoints, assets, products, and if enabled, Security and Design compliance validation scores for each of the API Service(s) in the Environment.
+This tab also displays the number of endpoints, assets, products, and if enabled, Security, Design, and Runtime compliance validation scores for each of the API Service(s) in the Environment.
 See [Manage your compliance validation](/docs/manage_compliance/#default-grading-scores) for grading scores information.

     {{< alert title="Tip" color="secondary" >}} Enter the name of a version in the search bar to quickly find a specific version. <br /> <br/>Click Compliance Score **Details** to open the Compliance tab and view the Security and Design Compliance details, download results in CSV format, and run linting tests. {{< /alert >}}